CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 ### Teamwork Self-Assessment

 As the course moves into team-based projects, we will be releasing weekly self-assessments on Canvas, each worth one participation point.
 These are meant to be short surveys should not take more than a few minutes that may help you reflect on your team's process and how to improve it.
-The first one will be released on **Friday, January 27th** and due **Friday, February 3rd** at 11:59pm.
+The first one will be released on **Friday, January 27th** and due the following **Friday, February 3rd** (both at 11:59pm).

 ## Main Deliverables